outsrc/runhare-node/README.md

 ## Consuming Events

-RunHare sends events to registered HTTP endpoints where your consumer functions receive the payloads according to the event types they are registered.
+RunHare sends events to registered HTTP endpoints (POST, GET) where your consumer functions receive the payloads according to the event types they are registered.
 As such, consumers live inside a HTTP server handler, preferably using a framework.

+HTTP handlers should respond to 2 methods:

+- POST to receive event messages
+- GET to query about consumer health and metadata (SDK related)

 ```typescript
 interface SendEmail {